UnlockNYC/unlock-nyc-web-archive-23/privacy.md

 **Airtable**: When you choose to share personal information with us, we store it in a database software called [Airtable](https://airtable.com/security).

 During the connection, your data is anonymized, encrypted, and protected (256-bit TLS encryption).
 Once the data lives on Airtable’s servers, it is also encrypted and protected (AES-256 encryption).
 This kind of data includes your phone number if you share it, and your answers to the bot’s questions that you share with us.
-If you choose to sign-up to receive updates from us, we securely store your name and contact information in Airtable.
+If you choose to sign up to receive updates from us, we securely store your name and contact information in Airtable.

 **Ackee**: We collect anonymous data about our website traffic using an analytics tool called [Ackee](https://ackee.electerious.com/)**.**